jeankueo/pocdoc/react-webpack-poc/README.md

 - [x] try out WeatherIcon in es6
 - [x] try out PipelineGraph in es6
 - [x] try out PipelineGraph in es6 with parallel stage + event handle
-- [ ] try out WeatherIcon in es5
+- [ ] ~~try out WeatherIcon in es5~~
-- [ ] try out PipelineGraph in es5
+- [ ] ~~try out PipelineGraph in es5~~
-- [ ] think of ways to integrate to ui5 (possible?) -- one way could be, the controls are actually provided by @jenkinscd/design-language, after npm install, it's already built (maybe by gulp) into es5 react.
-Maybe a good way to consume and wrap it directly in openui5.
+- [ ] ~~think of ways to integrate to ui5 (possible?) -- one way could be, the controls are actually provided by @jenkinscd/design-language, after npm install, it's already built (maybe by gulp) into es5 react.
+Maybe a good way to consume and wrap it directly in openui5.~~
 - [x] edit .gitignore to ignore files under asset
 - [x] move webpack config file to config package
 - [x] webpack works fine in mac/linux/windows
-- [ ] in jdl weather-icon need xxx.css be loaded, and .css load .svg, but some file 'Patial Sunny.svg' contains a white space what is escaped in webpack loader, by rename it to 'Patial%20Sunny.svg' this problem is proved tobe solved, still, need to fix the escaping of empty char problem.
+- [ ] ~~in jdl weather-icon need xxx.css be loaded, and .css load .svg, but some file 'Patial Sunny.svg' contains a white space what is escaped in webpack loader, by rename it to 'Patial%20Sunny.svg' this problem is proved tobe solved, still, need to fix the escaping of empty char problem. ~~
+- [ ] try out standalone babel page.

 Outcome
 --------------
-Proved how to use Blueocean React controls in ES6.
+Proved how to use Blueocean React modules in ES6.